Avivbens/alfred-kill-process/README.md

 ## Description

-Alfred workflow to kill a process by name, port, PID or path.
+Alfred workflow to kill a process by name, PID or path.

 ### Fuzzy Search

 We support fuzzy search :ninja:

-You can search with partial names, ports, PIDs or paths - we will find the process for you :sparkles:
+You can search with partial names, PIDs or paths - we will find the process for you :sparkles:

 ### Install via GitHub Releases :sparkles: